JetBrains/Qodana/topics/qodana-teamcity-plugin.md

-[//]: # (title: Qodana TeamCity Plugin)
+[//]: # (title: Qodana IntelliJ TeamCity Plugin)

-The Qodana plugin for TeamCity lets you add static analysis to your build chain.
+The Qodana IntelliJ plugin for TeamCity lets you add static analysis to your build chain.

 The plugin provides:
 * Build runner